playframework/playframework/documentation/manual/detailedTopics/production/ProductionDist.md

 packageArchetype.java_server
 ```

-Play manages its own PID, which is describe in the [[Production configuration|ProductionConfiguration]].
+Play manages its own PID, which is described in the [[Production configuration|ProductionConfiguration]].
 In order to tell the startup script where to place the PID file put a file `etc-default` inside `src/main/`
 folder and add the following content